YujianCHEN219/ExactVaRTest/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-ExactVaRTest implements a (recursive-network) forward dynamic programming algorithm (C++ backend with a pure-R fallback) that gives the exact finite-sample distributions and p-values of Christoffersen’s (1998) independence (IND) and conditional-coverage (CC) tests for Value-at-Risk (VaR) exception series.
-And in particular, it corrects the severe size distortions that the usual asymptotic $\chi^2$ approximation suffers from in small samples and under extreme coverage rates.
+**ExactVaRTest** implements a forward dynamic programming algorithm (C++ backend with a pure-R fallback) that gives the exact finite-sample distributions and p-values of Christoffersen’s (1998) independence (IND) and conditional-coverage (CC) tests for Value-at-Risk (VaR) exception series.
+In particular, it corrects the severe size distortions from which the usual asymptotic $\chi^2$ approximation suffers in small samples and under extreme coverage rates.

 A one-shot helper `backtest_lr()` returns the LR statistic, its exact p-value, and a reject / fail-to-reject decision for a chosen